matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 8. Alice's device sends a `m.key.verification.start` message with `method` set to `m.reciprocate.v1` to Bob (see below).
 The message includes the shared secret from the QR code.
 This signals to Bob's device that Alice has scanned Bob's QR code.

-(This message is merely a signal for Bob's device to proceed to the next step, and is not used in the actual verification.)
+   This message is merely a signal for Bob's device to proceed to the next step, and is not used for verification purposes.
 9. Upon receipt of the `m.key.verification.start` message, Bob's device ensures that the shared secret matches.